79mplus/Mplus-Intercom-Subscription/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.20 =
+Upgrade to enjoy company integration feature on Intercom API/Dashboard.

 = 1.0.18 =
 Option name for API Access Token has been changed.
 If API Access Token appears blank, please put it again manually.
 Has important changes.
 Please upgrade immediately.